 Financial advisors are increasingly recognizing the value of options-based funds as a means of reshaping the risk/return profile of a client’s equity allocation.
-Morningstar’s Options-based category has been the fastest growing liquid alternatives category for the last two years.
-In December alone, almost $1.8 billion flowed into the category.
+With 23% growth in assets and 7% growth in flows, Morningstar’s Options-based category was the stand-out liquid alternative category in 2019, a year when flows to most alts categories were negative (see Liquid Alternatives: 2019 Year in Review).

-The infographic below summarizes the category’s defining traits, approach to hedging and trading strategies, and differing approaches to capitalizing on market volatility.
+The infographic below summarizes the category’s defining traits, approach to hedging and trading strategies, and three questions for advisors to ask when evaluating options-based strategies.
 For more information on the category, download the infographic.

 The Calamos Hedged Equity Fund (CIHEX) is a ★★★★★ fund within the Options-based category.* Designed for falling equity or volatile equity markets (see CIHEX Beats Back 3 Equity Market Drawdowns to Finish 2018 Positive), CIHEX has the full spectrum of levers to deliver on its “baseline” objectives and the tactical freedom to add additional return from options selection and structuring.